Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display a map/README.md

 ## How it works

-1. Create a `Map` object with a `arcGISImagery` basemap style.
+1. Create a `Map` object with the `arcGISImagery` basemap style.
-2. Create a `MapView` object to display the map.
+2. Create a `MapView` instance with the map.
-3. Set the map to the map view.

 ## Relevant API